Epigenome5mC/Final-Project/README.md

 biocLite("shinyMethyl")
 biocLite("minfi")
 ```
-Then run this on a shiny web app using R studio:
+Then run this on a R markdown using R studio:

 ```
 library(minfi)